dbt Core Part 2 - Setting Up dbt on GitHub

 In this tutorial, we made changes using the main branch of our GitHub repository.
 This was done for simplicity sake and is not the best practice.

-We are ready to move into Shipyard to run our process in the cloud.
+We are ready to move into Platform to run our process in the cloud.